igorkulman/coding-journal/content/post/2020/few-reasons-mkmapview-crashes/index.md

 but the annotation collection was not really mutated as a whole, some annotation in that collection was mutated by updating its `coordinate` property.

-### Theory about the crash
+#### Theory about the crash

-The situation when the crash was happening led me to believ that there was some timing issue, my code updating the annotation at the same the `MKMapView` processes it.
+The circumstances of the crash led me to believe that there was some timing issue, my code updating the annotation at the same the `MKMapView` processes it in some way.

 Which would make sense, when the user moves the map or zooms it there might be some processing needed to bring annotations into view or hide them.